ur-cs-courses/course-project-silver-bullet/docs/STANDUP.md

     + Reduce redundancy for Robot Class
         + Delete some unnecessary methods, such as clean()
     + Implement Unique_ptr for RMS Class

+Tony:
++ Help integrating log file and all help functions into the main
++ Integrating the Visual Simulation into the whole project
++ improve the data log output

 + What's New:
     + Merge Room Class by Thando into RMS Class
     + Merge YAML input sections by Jenna into the simulation